mysterious-coding/base_entranced/README.md

 1 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 with mines before you entered the door (bonus points for "was planting, bro" excuse) (default JK3)

+#### `/iLikeToShieldSpam`
+0 = (default) shield spam prohibited; you have to be killed by an enemy or walker explosion to place a new shield.
+You can place a new shield at each objective, with one freebie ("Yo shield") during the 20 seconds immediately after an objective.

+1 = shield spam allowed, have fun getting shield spammed

 #### `/g_autoKorribanSpam`
 0 = spam-related cvars are unaffected by map

 1 = (default) `/iLikeToDoorSpam` and `/iLikeToMineSpam` automatically get set to 1 for Korriban, and automatically get set to 0 for all other maps

+#### `/g_fixShield`
+0 = bugged basejka shield behavior; shields placed along the x-axis of a map are 25% taller (even though they do not visually reflect it in unpatched client mods)

+1 = fixed shield behavior; all shields are correct height

+2 = break all shields; all shields are 25% taller

 #### `/g_fixHothBunkerLift`
 0 = normal lift behavior for Hoth codes bunker lift (default JK3)